Isolation of polysaccharide producer and heavy metal tolerant local rhizobial isolates

 Introduction6th button-01

 Rhizobium is a soil bacterium that forms a symbiotic relationship with leguminous plants.
-This relationship allows the bacteria to fix. atmospheric nitrogen and convert it into a form that can be used by the plant [1].
+This relationship allows the bacteria to fix.
+Atmospheric nitrogen is converted into a form that can be used by the plant [1].
 Heavy metal pollution is becoming increasingly common and poses a threat to the survival of many plant species.
 However, some strains of rhizobia have been reported to possess the ability to withstand heavy metal exposure [2, 3].

 Rhizobial bacteria have been found to accumulate heavy metals such as lead and cadmium in their cells.
-This suggests that the bacteria are able to tolerate heavy metal exposure by either sequestering it in cellular compartments or by actively pumping it out of the cells.
-The latter mechanism involves the expression of efflux pumps that are capable of expelling heavy metals from the cell.
-In Rhizobium leguminosarum bv.
-Viciae, a metal resistance determinant has been identified that is responsible for the efflux of heavy metals [4, 5].
+This suggests that the bacteria can tolerate heavy metal exposure by either sequestering it in cellular compartments or by actively pumping it out of the cells.
+The latter mechanism involves the expression of efflux pumps that are capable of expelling heavy metals from the cell, in Rhizobium leguminosarum bv.
+Viciae, a metal resistance determinant, has been identified as responsible for the efflux of heavy metals [4, 5].

 Several studies have reported that heavy metal tolerance in Rhizobium is associated with the presence of plasmids that carry metal-resistance genes.
 These genes encode proteins that are involved in metal uptake, sequestration, and detoxification.
-For example, a study by Lakzain et al., [6] found that a plasmid transfer among isolates of R. leguminosarum bv.
+For example, a study by Lakzain et al. [6] found that a plasmid transfer among isolates of R. leguminosarum bv.
 Viciae in heavy metal contaminated soils.
-Thakur and Singh [7] revealed that the disappearance of symbiotic plasmids is a direct indicator of metal toxicity and absence of nitrogen fixing efficacy of the bacterial strain.
+Thakur and Singh [7] revealed that the disappearance of symbiotic plasmids is a direct indicator of metal toxicity and the absence of nitrogen-fixing efficacy of the bacterial strain.

-The ability of rhizobia to adapt to heavy metal exposure is also influenced by the growth stage of the bacteria.
-Sazykin et al., [8] revealed that heavy metals influence the bacterial community of soils.
+The growth stage of the bacteria also influences the ability of rhizobia to adapt to heavy metal exposure.
+Sazykin et al. [8] revealed that heavy metals affect the bacterial community of soils.
 The heavy metal tolerance in Rhizobium is also influenced by environmental factors such as pH, temperature, and oxygen availability.
-In study found that the pH of the growth medium had a significant impact on the metal tolerance of Rhizobium leguminosarum bv.
+A study found that the pH of the growth medium had a significant impact on the metal tolerance of Rhizobium leguminosarum bv.
 Viciae.
 Also, the study found that the bacteria were more tolerant to cadmium and lead at pH 6.5 compared to pH 7.5 and 8.5.
 This suggests that the pH of the soil can play a role in selecting for metal-tolerant Rhizobium strains [9].

 Rhizobial bacteria are known to produce exopolysaccharides (EPS) that can play a major role in metal tolerance.
 EPS are long chains of sugars that can bind to heavy metals and prevent them from entering the cell [10].
-In addition, EPS can also act as a barrier that prevents the heavy metals from binding to the cell wall and causing damage [11].
-The purpose of this study is to explore the ability to isolate local rhizobial strains that have the ability to tolerate heavy metal as well as produce exopolysaccharides.
+In addition, EPS can also act as a barrier that prevents heavy metals from binding to the cell wall and causing damage [11].
+The purpose of this study is to explore the ability to isolate local rhizobial strains that can tolerate heavy metals as well as produce exopolysaccharides.

 Methods6th button-01